CNAME record: DNAME record

-For example, if there is a DNS zone as follows:

-An A record lookup for foo.example.com will return no data because a DNAME is not a CNAME and there is no A record directly at foo.
+For example, if there is a DNS zone as seen at right, an A record lookup for foo.example.com will return no data because a DNAME is not a CNAME, and there is no A record defined for the foo host.

 However, a lookup for xyzzy.foo.example.com will be DNAME mapped and return the A record for xyzzy.bar.example.com, which is 192.0.2.24; if the DNAME record had been a CNAME record, this request would have returned name not found.

 Lastly, a request for foobar.foo.example.com would be DNAME mapped and return 192.0.2.25.

 ANAME record

 Several managed DNS platforms implement a non-standard ALIAS or ANAME record type.
 These pseudo records are managed by DNS administrators like CNAME records, but are published and resolved by (some) DNS clients like A records.
 ANAME records are typically configured to point to another domain, but when queried by a client, answer with an IP address.
 While ANAME record types were submitted for standardization, there are other non-conforming implementations, so they can do whatever the owner of the DNS platform chooses, including existing at the apex of a zone and existing for domains that receive mail.

 The main advantage of ANAME records over CNAME records is that they can be used on a zone apex, while a standards-following resolver will not treat domain names with CNAME records as a zone apex.
 Also, while a DNS client requires at least two queries to resolve a CNAME to an A record to an IP address, an ANAME will shift the second and subsequent query to the server.
 If the DNS server can resolve the A record and cache the requested IP address more efficiently and with less latency than its DNS clients can, then the DNS client can resolve the query faster.

-The ANAME record type was submitted as a draft standard to IETF.
-However, the latest draft document expired in January 2020 and has been superseded by a series of proposals, the most recent of which is the one for the SVCB and HTTPS record types.
+The ANAME record type was submitted as a draft standard to the IETF Domain Name System Operations (DNSOP) working group, however its most recent revision expired in January 2020, having not found the consensus needed for a proposal.
+It has since been superseded by a series of drafts for two other new record types that resulted in RFC 9460, titled "Service Binding and Parameter Specification via the DNS (SVCB and HTTPS Resource Records)," being approved as a Proposed Standard in November 2023.